Canyon Sin Nombre

 Trail Overview

-Street-legal vehicles only on this winding route through Canyon Sin Nombre, a great spot for unique geologic features.
+Street-legal vehicles only on this winding route through Canyon Sin Nombre; a great spot for its unique geologic features.
 Follow the sandy washes on to the Butterfield Stage Route.
-Near the end of the route you will pass a shaded watering hole that is also a popular camping spot.
+Near the end of the route you will pass a shaded watering hole that is also a popular camping destination.

 Difficulty